Alabama A & M University

 If you’re ready to start, here’s what to do:

-Starting your training now means you can be ready to apply for your journeyman license in as little as four years.
+Starting your training now means you can be ready to apply for your journeyman license in about four years.
 The sooner you meet licensing requirements, the sooner you can work legally and independently in Vermont.